Visual Identity Creative Ltd. was founded at a time when Apple Macs had not yet taken off and the Internet was not even invented.

 The generic product is called artificial turf but the brand was Astroturf.
 It became popular in the 1980s when sports stadiums began to replace grass.
 This became a regular talking point between commentators about how it affected play.

-Used perhaps daily across English speaking countries (particularly if you have young children!) as a cover for a cut on the body, the sticky plastic product is actually called an adhesive bandage and is a trademark owned by Johnson & Johnson.
+People across English-speaking countries use the term daily (particularly if they have young children!) to describe a cover for a cut on the body.
+The sticky plastic product is actually an adhesive bandage, and Johnson & Johnson own the trademark.

 Originally trademarked by Wham-O in 1957, the rights to this one are still going strong.
 The game and disc draw its origins back to Connecticut colleges where students would toss around pie tins from the Frisbie Pie Company.